In progress at UNHQ

 The representative of Guyana, voicing concern over the exploitation of natural resources and military activities that negatively impact the people in these Territories, stressed: “Natural resources are the heritage of these peoples, including the Indigenous populations.”
 Citing the 1960 Declaration that calls for “immediate steps” to transfer power to the Non-Self-Governing Territories, she regretted that some remain without independence.
 Turning to the issue of Western Sahara, she noted that the solution to this long-standing dispute would contribute to the stability in the Sahel region.

-The representative of Uruguay, aligning with the Southern Common Market (MERCOSUR), reiterated support for Argentina’s legitimate rights in the sovereignty dispute over the Malvinas Islands*, South Georgia, the South Sandwich Islands and surrounding maritime areas.
+The representative of Uruguay, speaking on behalf of the Southern Common Market (MERCOSUR), reiterated support for Argentina’s legitimate rights in the sovereignty dispute over the Malvinas Islands*, South Georgia Islands and South Sandwich Islands and the surrounding maritime areas.
 He emphasized that the Malvinas Islands constitute a sovereignty dispute between Argentina and the United Kingdom and urged the administering Power to cease unilateral actions, including resource exploitation and military exercises.
 Speaking in his national capacity, he described decolonization as “one of the most impressive achievements” but noted that “the work has not yet concluded”.
 The Committee is a vital platform for petitioners, he said, adding that “by granting them a direct and participatory role, the international community recognizes the agency of and the right of these Territories to take charge of their own destiny”.
 Stressing that decolonization is not just about independence but about fostering dialogue and respecting diverse voices, he urged the international community to “remain steadfast in its commitment to finish the decolonization crisis”.

 Speaking from the perspective of a former colony, the representative of South Africa voiced disappointment that 79 years after the establishment of the UN, many people, including those in Western Sahara and Palestine, “are yet to exercise their right to self-determination”.
 He said “the existence of colonialism and occupation in any form is inconsistent with both the Declaration on the Granting of Independence to Colonial Countries and Peoples and the Universal Declaration of Human Rights”.
 His country supports the Sahrawi people.
 Turning to the situation in the Middle East, he warned that the ongoing war must not overshadow the quest of the Palestinian people for their statehood.